-If you ship lithium batteries in the US by air, or products that contain the batteries, then according to the Hazardous Material Regulations you are required to ensure that your batteries and the shipment of such comply with UN 38.3.
+If you ship lithium batteries in the US by air, or products that contain the batteries, then according to the Hazardous Material Regulations you should ensure that your batteries comply with the UN 38.3 requirements.

 It is inherently dangerous to ship lithium batteries in bulk by air.
-The Federal Aviation Administration (FAA) has provided information about the possible risks when shipping lithium batteries:
+The Federal Aviation Administration (FAA) has provided information about the possible risks when shipping these products:

 - FAA Safety Alert (10017)

 Canada requires compliance with UN 38.3 when transporting lithium cells and batteries.

 According to Section 2.43.1 of the Transportation of Dangerous Goods Regulations, you should not transport lithium cells or batteries under listed shipping names unless those batteries: